Polymer/old-docs-site/README.md

   cd docs
   npm install

-### Making changes
+### Running the site

+The first time you run the site, run `gulp` to build the site in its entirety:

+    gulp

-Run the App Engine dev server on `dist/app.yaml`:
+Then start the App Engine dev server on `dist/app.yaml`:

     dev_appserver.py dist/

 The site will be served from http://localhost:8080.

-If you're not making changes to SASS, elements, or md files, this is enough to see changes when refreshing pages.

-#### Watch files / live reload
+#### Making changes / watching files / live reload

-If you're authoring a markdown page or prefer to live reload the page when making changes, use the `watch` task with `--reload`:
+If you're marking changes use the `watch` task.
+Optionally add `--reload` to live reload the tab when changes are saved.

     gulp watch --reload